All you Need to Know About Doing Business As (DBA)

 Remember you cannot conduct any business or agree to any deals or contracts with a different name, without filing DBA. you can be held in court.
 However, if you register as a DBA, your business will stay compliant and you can enjoy legal protections.

-Some sole proprietors are not much fond of using their personal names as business names.
+Some sole proprietors are not fond of using their names as business names.
 They prefer maintaining a distinct identity.
-For them DBA works as a good option as they can use a different name without having their name on a public record where their business already exists.
+For them, DBA works as a good option as they can use a different name without having their name on a public record where their business already exists.

-Many renowned banks demand DBA from sole proprietors and partners for opening a business bank account.
-A fictitious name serves as a proof of registration of the name to the bank.
+Many renowned banks demand DBA from sole proprietors and partners to open a business bank account.
+A fictitious name serves as proof of registration of the name to the bank.

 Capture a new market with a new domain name

-So now as you have a complete idea about DBA and how to file it, let’s also discuss both sides of the coin!
+So now that you have a complete idea about DBA and how to file it, let’s also discuss both sides of the coin!

 The benefits of DBA

-• It is relatively an inexpensive way to set your business under a fictitious name.
+• It is a relatively inexpensive way to set your business under a fictitious name.

-• It provides immense versatility by establishing a single entity as LLC and then registering fictitious names for each new business for creating new ones.
+• It provides immense versatility by establishing a single entity as an LLC and then registering fictitious names for each new business to create new ones.

 • It ensures the protection of privacy for sole proprietors and partnership enterprises.